project-travel-mate/Travel-Mate/README.md

 ## How Travel Mate Works

 While travelling from one place to another, there are a lot of factors to be considered in order to make the trip a memorable one.
 Our platform helps the traveller with anything and everything that he might need from the moment he plans the journey till the time he is back home happy and content.
-The platform includes a wide variety of options - from selection of Mode of Transport, to finding out about the destination city to provision of best music, novels depending on the mood of the traveller.
+The platform includes a wide variety of options - from selection of Mode of Transport, to finding out about the destination city, to provision of best music, novels, depending on the mood of the traveller.
 Travel Mate basically works in 3 phases.

 ## Select Destination
 A comprehensive list of all the information one would need to know about a city, be it current weather of the city or a list of best hangout places there.
-Along with the information, the current trend of the city on twitter can be also seen.
+Along with the information, the current trend of the city on twitter can also be seen.
 (It is extracted from Twitter using Twitter and Yahoo!
 APIs).
 Based on this information and the recommendation from the app, user can opt for the best destination location for him.

 <img src="/screenshots/all_cities.png" width="200px"> <img src="/screenshots/one_city.png" width="200px"> <img src="/screenshots/fact.png" width="200px">